SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

 ### Adding Conditions

 A Broadway flow can be split into different execution paths based on conditions.
-More than one Stage can be executed in each fork in the path.
+More than one Stage can be executed in each fork of the path.
 If a condition is required in the flow, the flow can be split and a **Stage condition** Actor can be added to one or more Stages that have been created as a result of the split.

   For example: